8bitreverie/maelstrom/README.md

 Add level audio
 Add load arbitrary level
 Add collision detection to the game objects
-Add movement vectors to the game objects with a better name.
-Clean up class interfaces
+Add movement vectors to the game objects with a better name Clean up class interfaces
-Remove .init from engine, figure out nicer way to do that because it is cluttered.
-Refactor the demo game, write a few more demos to demonstrate simple games/effects.
+Remove .init from engine, figure out nicer way to do that because it is cluttered Refactor the demo game, write a few more demos to demonstrate simple games/effects

 Resources Used
 =========